Sirlamb/COMP4321/README.md

-# COMP4321 phase 1
-The code can be run using google colab.
-If Vscode or other IDE are used to run the code, run the following commands.

-pip install beautifulsoup4
+# About this project

+This is a search engine implementation.
+It consists of 3 main parts: web crawler, retrivel database system, and search engine website.

+# How to use
+The project is based on Python, version 3.10 or above

+To run the program, users should do the following.

+install the required packages

-python -m pip install requests
+    pip install -r requirements.txt